 A photograph is not always a representation of what is seen, in fact, it often conveys many thoughts or ideas that are far apart from reality.
 The argument 'can a photograph speak much more than words?' remains till today.
 Well, this is surely an issue which also completely depends on the photograph.

-Photography is not just about having the right equipment or studying the most advanced courses.
-A good photographer requires skill and keen powers of observation to be able to capture the best frame.
-Today, photography has surely advanced to higher proportions.
-It is no longer just a hobby, this is one of the most sought-after professions in recent times.
+It is no longer just a hobby, but a sought-after professions in recent times.
 To be a successful photographer requires practice, observation, the right equipment, and a little bit of 'lady luck' at times!
 If you have a keen interest in photography, then take a look at these techniques and tips that will act as your basic guide in the world of photography.

 Basic Guidelines about Photography